Two-way lookup with INDEX and MATCH

 The core of this formula is INDEX, which is simply retrieving a value from C6:G10 (the "data") based on a row number and a column number.

-To get the row and column numbers, we use MATCH, configured for approximate match, by setting the 3rd argument to 1 (TRUE):
+To get the row and column numbers, we use the MATCH function configured for an approximate match by setting the match_type argument to 1:

-In the example, MATCH will return 2 when width is 290, and 3 when height is 300.
+In the example, MATCH will return 2 when the width is 290, and 3 when the height is 300.

 In the end, the formula reduces to: